 Within the Microsoft Office Suite, Microsoft Access database software can help manage your information, data, and records.
-In this beginning level course, you will create, edit, and manipulate databases to harness the power of important business information; add tables to store and organize data; create relationships to take advantage of a relational database; perform queries to extract meaningful information; add calculations to tables and queries to determine values; create and use forms to assist with data entry; develop reports for data analysis and reporting out to stakeholders; use settings within Access to ensure efficient and accurate data entry.
-Prerequisite: Competency in Windows
+In this beginning level course, you will create, edit, and manipulate databases to harness the power of important business information; add tables to store and organize data; create relationships to take advantage of a relational database; perform queries to extract meaningful information; add calculations to tables and queries to determine values; create and use forms to assist with data entry and online data management; develop reports for data analysis and reporting out to stakeholders; use settings within Access to ensure efficient and accurate data entry.
+Prerequisite: Competency in Windows including solid file management skills.
+This course will use Microsoft Office 365/Access 2019.